 When creating a snow globe science project, set up a hypothesis, such as determining the ideal amount of glycerine to add to a snow globe for the perfect snowfall.

 Other science topics can also be researched using a snow globe, like vortexes, density, and light refraction.
+It’s one of our favorite winter science experiments!

 What Can Kids Learn Making a DIY Snow Globe?